null3000/ChromeExtensionPrivacyPolicies/README.md

 # Chrome Extension Privacy Policies
-Privacy Policies for all my Chrome Extensions is as follows:
+Privacy Policies for StarWarsWeather & Minecraft Jukebox are as follows:
-No extensions published by vwbosu store any data off device, and can never be acessed by anyone other than the user of the product.
+Neither StarWarsWeather or Minecraft Jukebox store any personal data off device.
 No unnecessary data is ever stored, and no data is sold or given to 3rd parties.
+Anonymous stats data may be collected, this data is used for analytics only and is never sold or disclosed to third parties.